 For years, Dr. Beaudin has served as a technology consultant, and brings to bear expertise in a variety of IT subjects.
 Her teaching topics include Accounting Information Systems, Telecommunications and Networking, Wireless Programming, and a host of different programming languages and web technologies.

-Tej S. Dhakar is a professor in the Quantitative Studies, Operations and Project Management (QSOPM) department at the Southern New Hampshire University (SNHU).
-He teaches the advanced quantitative methods classes in the Ph.D. program and has assisted with many Ph.D. students in their dissertation research.
+Dr. Tej Dhakar is Professor of Management Science.
+He joined SNHU in 1995 and teaches classes in Business Analytics, Management Science, Operations Management, and Project Management to undergraduate and graduate students.
+He also teaches advanced quantitative methods classes in the doctoral program and has assisted many students in their research.

-Before arriving in the USA, Tej taught MBA students at the Institute of Management Technology and the University of Delhi.
+Dr. Dhakar has earlier taught business students at the Institute of Management Technology and the University of Delhi in India and at the University of Alabama and West Virginia Institute of Technology.
 His business experience includes managing printing operations at the Times of India and the Tata Press Limited for nine years.

-Tej’s current research interests include sales forecasting, multiple level lot sizing, anomalies in the behavior of the stock market, and mixed model assembly line sequencing.
-His research has been published in many international journals including Computers and Operations Research, Advances in Business and Management Forecasting, Journal of Applied Economics, International Finance Review.
+Dr. Dhakar is a life member of the Production and Operations Management Society and a member of the Project Management Institute and the Decision Sciences Institute.
+He is also serving as the Secretary of the India Association of New Hampshire.
+Dr. Dhakar's current research interests include sales forecasting, multiple level lot sizing, anomalies in the behavior of the stock market, and mixed model assembly line sequencing.
+His research has been published in international journals including Computers and Operations Research, Advances in Business and Management Forecasting, Journal of Applied Economics, International Finance Review.
 Communications in Statistics, Benchmarking, International Journal of Production Research, Journal of Japan Industrial Management Association, and Journal of Korean Institute of Industrial Engineers.